rust-lang/rust/text/0000-deprecation.md

 version to `rustc` via the `--target-version` command line argument.

-Cargo *may* also warn on `cargo package` if no `rust` version was supplied. [crates.io](https://crates.io) *could* require a version attribute on upload and display the required rust version on the site.
+Cargo *may* also warn on `cargo package` if no `rust` version was supplied.
+A few versions in the future, Cargo could also warn of missing version attributes on build or other actions, at least if the crate is a library.

-One nice aspect of this is that `rust` looks just like yet another dependency and effectively follows the same rules.
+[crates.io](https://crates.io) *could* require a version attribute on upload and display the required rust version on the site.

 `rustc` needs to accept the `--target-version <version>` command line argument.
 If no argument is supplied, `rustc` defaults to its own